tymsai/Sorting-in-Cpp/README.md

 # Sorting in C++

-Arranging the Array of Words/numbers/letters in Descending order wet to their ASCII number using selection sort.
+Arranging the Array of Words/numbers/letters in Descending order wrt their ASCII number using selection sort.